pzread/judge/docs/index.rst

 Installation
 ------------

 build-container.sh is used to copy files from the host to create the container.
 Currently, it is designed for ``Ubuntu 15.10 x86_64``.
 You may need to modify it to fit your host's file system.
+Or you can install it in the docker (see Use Docker).

 .. code::